Canada

 Nearby Sites to Explore

-Prince Edward Island National Seashore–Located near Cavendish the water temperature is warmer than the North Atlantic because of its protected location.
+Prince Edward Island National SeashoreLocated near Cavendish, the protected area makes the water warmer than the North Atlantic.
 In August, it reaches a high temperature of close to 70F, so it’s great for splashing and wading.

 Dalvay-by-the-Sea National Historic Site—Built in 1895, it’s a 25-room summer resort tucked in the park that recently hosted HRH Prince William and Catherine, the Duchess of Cambridge.
 A public tour isn’t offered by enjoy afternoon tea on the weekends.